-Note: Prices are in Euros and reflect last-minute departure prices that were given to me at the train station at the time of booking.
+Note: Prices are in euros and reflect last-minute departure prices that were given to me at the train station at the time of booking.

-Should You Buy a Rail Pass?
+Should You Buy a Eurail Pass?

-So are Eurail passes worth it?
+So are Eurail passes worth purchasing?

 A lot of people assume train travel in Europe requires a pass, purchase one without looking at the numbers, and then complain about the cost.